That Martins Bank has Branches

-at TEN university sites throughout England by 1969, does not come about
+at TEN university sites throughout England by 1969, did not come about

 overnight.
 Students are the